People

 Fernando Sanchez Quete is a research assistant working in the Loeb and Frigon research groups.
 He has a master of science in virology & immunology from Institut National de la Recherche Scientifique (INRS).
 He is known for his passion in understanding life dynamics through the biology of viruses.
 In the last five years, he has been studying both RNA and DNA viruses by using several approaches and techniques in cell and molecular biology.
 His current work in the Loeb group focuses on understanding light based disinfection mechanisms, predicting viral persistence, and detection of important viral pathogens in the environment.
 LinkedIn

-Paul Glenn is a research assistant working on the wastewater SARS-CoV-2 surveillance project to provide estimates of active COVID cases in sites throughout Quebec.
-Paul works primarily in nucleic acid extraction and filtration of wastewater samples.
-Paul is an undergraduate student studying Honours Life Sciences with a concentration in Microbiology and Molecular Biotechnology.
-Paul’s honours project takes place in the Food Science and Agricultural Chemistry department and Animal Science department of McGill University.
-Paul enjoys playing piano and running in his spare time.
+Paul Glenn was a research assistant working on the wastewater SARS-CoV-2 surveillance project to provide estimates of active COVID cases in sites throughout Quebec.
+Paul worked primarily in nucleic acid extraction and filtration of wastewater samples.
+Paul is currenting pursuing a master's degree at McGill University.

-Alex Lang is a student research assistant working in the Loeb/Frigon COVID wastewater project.
-He works on sample concentration, filtration, and DNA/RNA extraction for qPCR.
-Alex is currently in his final semester of his undergraduate program in Life Sciences at McGill.
+Alex Lang was a student research assistant working in the Loeb/Frigon COVID wastewater project.
+He worked on sample concentration, filtration, and DNA/RNA extraction for qPCR.
 His research interests include bioremediation, oncology, and biotechnological R&D. Moving often while growing up, Alex enjoys traveling to other countries, visiting historical sites, and experiencing different cultures.
 When not traveling, he can be found playing sports or practicing a new instrument.

 Angela Zhu is an undergraduate student in bioengineering.
 She was a SURE and NSERC URSA undergraduate researcher in the Loeb lab group where she worked on the design of a photocatalytic water treatment reactor using 3-D printing techniques and developed a protocol for the growth and inactivation of bacteriophage MS2.
 Her poster won the best student presentation award at the SURE end of summer research show case.
 She is interested in the use of nanoparticles in personalized medicine and is a member of McGill's BioDesign team.